EthanThatOneKid/discord_app/BLOG.md

 - Click on the "OAuth2" tab.
 - Under "OAuth2 URL Generator", select the permissions you need.
 - Copy the generated URL.
+- Paste the generated URL into your browser's address bar and invite the bot to your server.

 Update the privileges of your application's bot to specify the intents your application needs **as needed**.